Everything Everywhere All at Once: Visual effects

-Visual effects post-production for the film was done in-house, after the Daniels' negative experience with a dedicated post-production studio for their previous film Swiss Army Man.
-Instead, the filmmakers assembled a small team of five artists, who produced all visual effects using Adobe After Effects, and used Resilio Sync to share the large amounts of data once the pandemic hit.
+Visual effects post-production for the film was done in-house, after the Daniels' negative experience with a dedicated post-production studio for their 2016 film Swiss Army Man.
+Instead, the filmmakers assembled a small team of eight artists headed by Zak Stoltz, who produced visual effects using Adobe After Effects and Adobe Premiere Pro, and used Resilio Sync to share the large amounts of data once the pandemic hit.

-For Dierdre's appearance, Kwan discovered a picture of a real IRS agent he found online, which Curtis liked and wanted to emulate.
+For Deirdre's appearance, Kwan discovered a picture of a real IRS agent he found online, which Curtis liked and wanted to emulate.
 Curtis wanted the character to be as "real" as possible and used her real belly for the film, as opposed to a prosthetic.

+For the rock universe scene, Runway AI was used to automate the process of rotoscoping shots filmed on a green screen, creating mattes that then allowed the rocks to be combined with other imagery.

 Themes

-Everything Everywhere All at Once incorporates elements from a number of genres and film mediums, including absurdist comedy, science fiction, fantasy, martial arts films, and animation.
+Everything Everywhere All at Once incorporates elements from a number of genres and film mediums, including surreal comedy, science fiction, fantasy, martial arts films and animation.
 A. O. Scott of The New York Times described the film as a "swirl of genre anarchy", explaining that "while the hectic action sequences and flights of science-fiction mumbo-jumbo are a big part of the fun (and the marketing), they aren't really the point.
-[It is] a bittersweet domestic drama, a marital comedy, a story of immigrant striving and a hurt-filled ballad of mother-daughter love."
+[It is] a bittersweet domestic drama, a marital comedy, a story of immigrant striving and a hurt-filled ballad of mother-daughter love".
 Laura Zornosa from The New York Times elaborates its addressing of intergenerational trauma through healing relationships.
 Additionally, Emily St. James wrote on Vox that the film is part of a rising subgenre of "millennial parental apology fantasy", imagining worlds in which parents and children reconcile.

-The film explores the meaning of life and various associated philosophies, particularly the opposites of existentialism and of nihilism.
 According to Charles Bramesco of The Guardian, "The bagel of doom and its tightening grip on Evelyn's daughter lend themselves to the climactic declaration that there's nothing worse than submitting to the nihilism so trendy with the next generation.
 Our lone hope of recourse is to embrace all the love and beauty surrounding us, if only we're present enough to see it."
 This nihilism is also incorporated into the film's exploration of Asian American identity.
-Anne Anlin Cheng wrote in The Washington Post, "It's not only that the multiverse acts as a metaphor for the immigrant Asian American experience, or a convenient parable for the dislocations and personality splits suffered by hyphenated (that is, 'Asian-American') citizens.
+Anne Anlin Cheng wrote in The Washington Post, "It's not only that the multiverse acts as a metaphor for the immigrant Asian experience, or a convenient parable for the dislocations and personality splits suffered by hyphenated (that is, 'Asian-American') citizens, including LGBT culture.
 It also becomes a rather heady vehicle for confronting and negotiating Asian-pessimism", a term she uses in reference to Afro-pessimism.